hackclub/jams-bounty/jams/Discord_Bot.md

 - Part 3: Creating a webserver for the bot (10 mins)

 ### Congratulations!
 Now you have a working discord bot.

+1. How will you ensure that every outcome of the workshop varies (i.e. how will you give jammers a sense of ownership over their project)?
+- Each Jam will have a different bot which could do different things, one could be a moderation both which deletes swear words or one could just be a greeting bot.

+3. Why should Hack Clubbers care about this project?
+- The project is about building bot for one of the most popular messaging platform, doing this Jam could open you up to the huge world of automation.

+3. What Club Members will walk away with (both in terms of knowledge and in terms of product)
+- They will walk away with their own bot and a knowledge Discord Developer Platform

+4. What makes this workshop fun or interesting for Club Members?
+- Who doesn't love having their own bot to show off at the lunch table.

+5. What platforms will be supported (i.e. MacOS, Windows, Chromebook, Mobile, Browser, etc)?
+- Any platform with a browser should work.